zhaobin-li/Automated-Essay-Grading/README.md

 # Automated Essay Grading using Latent Semantic Analysis

-For CS 328, Computational Models of Cognition, together with Owen Szafran
+For CS 328, Computational Models of Cognition, together with Owen Szafran.
+Built an NLP pipeline using Latent Semantic Analysis to automate essay grading on the Kaggle Automated Essay Grading dataset.

 ## Abstract